lhaippp/Dash_Student_Management_System/README.md

 ****************************************************************
 Congratulations!
 All the environment are installed successfully
 ****************************************************************
-Now you enter the project!
+Now you can view and edit the project!
 ****************************************************************
 ```